 A HVAC system that’s taken care of can use much less energy than one that is not.
 Regularly having your HVAC system serviced can improve efficiency and help save you money in electric costs.
 Thankfully, there’s even more you can do to increase your property’s energy efficiency.
-Here are some painless things you can do take to improve your Middle Georgia home.
+Here are some painless things you can do take to improve your Milledgeville and Middle Georgia home.

 - Secure any leaks around your windows and doors.
 Even miniscule cracks can let heat or cool air disappear from your house.
 Add caulk or weatherstripping anywhere you find leaks.

 - Use your windows.
 If it’s cooler after dark, turn off your your HVAC system and open the windows.
 After you get up in the morning, shut the windows and your curtains or blinds to trap the cooler air and to prevent heat gain through the windows.